alex-chepurnoy/WS_Slack_Translator/README.md

 Check your Slack channel for a formatted message.
 If nothing appears, inspect container logs with `docker-compose logs -f` and confirm `SLACK_WEBHOOK_URL` is set.

 ### 6. Common Integration Notes
-- If Wowza runs as a Windows service and translator runs in Docker on the same Windows host, `localhost` works.
+- **Docker deployment (recommended):** Use `http://wse.translator.slack:8080/webhook` when Wowza and the translator share a Docker network.
-- If Wowza is inside Docker, ensure both containers share a user-defined bridge network and reference the translator service name.
+- **Native Wowza:** If Wowza runs as a native service on the same host, use `http://localhost:8080/webhook`.
 - For high-volume environments, consider rate limiting or batching on the Slack side (this translator sends per-event).
 - The translator attempts structured "blocks" Slack formatting first; if Slack rejects, it falls back to plain text.
 - Unknown or additional fields from Wowza are logged and ignored—they will not break processing.